JuanSanchez39/Challenge01/README.md

 # Challenge01

-This challenge is about making sure that the website has is accesibility compliant
+This challenge is about making sure that the website has is accesibility compliant.